How narcissists love bombing affects our beliefs.

 They Lavish you with gifts.

-Love bombing is to draw you into their charming ways, by them buying you lots of gifts, over the top or expensive gifts, even buying you clothing to change how you dress without you even realising because you become obligated to be grateful, you wear those clothes and begin to fear hurting their feelings, or saying no as you don’t want to offend them, gifts can seem harmless enough as it’s one of the love languages, and some people do like to shower others with gifts, simply because they can.
-It makes them feel good, yet for a narcissist buying gifts is to manipulatively exploit you into believing in someone whose true intention is to exploit you not love and care for you.
-If something feels off speak up in the beginning, your feelings are trying to guide you, listen to your feelings and not their response, if their response makes you feel unease or question more, it’s ok to part ways in those early days.
+Love bombing is to draw you into their charming ways, by them buying you lots of gifts, over the top or expensive gifts, even buying you clothing to change how you dress without you even realising because you become obligated to be grateful, you wear those clothes and begin to fear hurting their feelings, or fear saying no as you don’t want to offend them, gifts can seem harmless enough as it’s one of the love languages, and some people do like to shower others with gifts, simply because they can.
+It makes them feel good, yet for a narcissist buying gifts is to manipulatively exploit you into believing in someone whose true intention is to exploit you, not love and care for you.
+If something feels off, speak up in the beginning, your feelings are trying to guide you.
+Listen to your feelings and not their response.
+If their response makes you feel unease or question more, it’s ok to part ways in those early days.

 Compliment.
 A polite expression of praise or admiration.